Constitution Ribble Valley Radio Control Car Club

 8. Discipline and appeals

-- Stage 1 – Two verbal warnings, to be made by 2 x Management Committee members together and recorded in an incident log at race control
+Stage 1 – Two verbal warnings, to be made by 2 x Committee members together and recorded in an incident log at race control

-- The Management Committee will meet to hear a driver’s case/appeal within 7 days of it being lodged
+The Committee will meet to hear a driver’s case/appeal within 7 days of it being lodged

-- The Management Committee has the power to take appropriate disciplinary action including the termination of membership.
+The Committee has the power to take appropriate disciplinary action including the termination of membership.

-- The Management Committee will review the drivers at the various stages of the disciplinary process to decide if the warning is to be regarded as spent, and the driver notified accordingly
+The Committee will review the drivers at the various stages of the disciplinary process to decide if the warning is to be regarded as spent, and the driver notified accordingly

 10. Amendments to the constitution